 The Shape Of The Business

 Tom is creative director, overseeing all new product development.
 Miranda Kirwan is CEO, responsible for the smooth running of the entire operation and the forward motion of the business.
 Tom and Miranda have worked together for over fifteen years, and have built up the business together.
 Georgie Barr, is business development manager, and works from the showroom in London.
-Tom Faullkner is fully committed to manufacturing in the UK, the workshop is lead by Kurt Baker and Sally Harrington.
+Tom Faullkner is fully committed to manufacturing in the UK, the workshop is lead by Sally Harrington, supported by our logistics manager Kurt Baker.
 Nigel Ballamy (Tom’s first employee) is our chief engineer and works with Tom on all new products and prototypes.